 Using almost anything that contains citronella can work to repel flies and a lot of other pests.
 Some people will burn citronella candles in their homes.
 Other people will take citronella oil and soak towels in it.
-There are also citronella sprays that will quickly and easily fill the entire house with the scent, which is something that most people will like and that most bugs will hate.
+There are also citronella sprays for homes that will quickly and easily fill the entire house with the scent, which is something that most people will like and that most bugs will hate

 Tea Tree Oil

 This is another great essential oil that will work well in the fight against pests.
 Most people will love the pleasing scent of tea tree oil, which is similar to pine.
 Tea tree oil can be applied directly to certain household surfaces.
 Soaking a rag in tea tree oil will also create a potent scent that will tend to repel pests.

 The scent of vanilla extract can be used to ward off mosquitoes and quite a lot of other pests.
 Some people will use vanilla extract as something of a topical pest control repellent since it is possible to put vanilla extract safely on a person's skin without any issues.
 It is also possible to put vanilla extract on household surfaces without damaging them.
 The strong odor of vanilla extract around the house will repel insects, but it will be pleasing to humans.

 A lot of insects truly dislike the smell of garlic.
 People who eat garlic on a regular basis will actually be less likely to get bitten by mosquitoes since the smell of the garlic will become more obvious as people perspire.
 Leaving out some garlic cloves around the house can be helpful in a similar way.
 Fresh garlic cloves typically have an odor that will seem minor to humans but much more extreme to the insects that people are trying to repel.

 People who place fabric softener sheets around their homes will find that the pest population will become less aggressive very quickly.
 Many brands of fabric softener in the modern world contain the compound linalool, which has an odor that mosquitoes and a lot of flying insects despise.